Abdel-Hamid ibn Badis: Early life

 Abdelhamid Ben Badis was born in Constantine in 1889.
-His family were a prestigious family of ulama and notables that descended from the Berber Zirid dynasty, rulers of Ifriqiya.
+His family were a prestigious family of ulama and notables that descended from the Zirid dynasty, 11th century rulers of Ifriqiya.
 Ben Badis' grandfather Si Makki ben Badis (d.
 1889), was a qadi.
 His father, Muḥammad Mustafa (b.
-1868), was an adjunct judge and member the financial delegations, the colonial parliament.
+1868), was an adjunct judge and a member the financial delegations, the colonial parliament.
 Ben Badis grew up in a scholarly and religious household and as a result memorized the Quran at the age of thirteen.

 He was still very young when he was placed under the tutorship of Hamdan Lounissi.
 Lounissi had a significant influence on the youth of Ben Badis.
 Ben Badis never forgot Lounissi's counsel.
 Lounissi remarked to him "learn knowledge for the sake of knowledge, not because of duty."
 Lounissi was a stalwart defender of the rights of the Muslim inhabitants of Constantine.
 Lounissi extracted from young Ben Badis a promise to never enter into the service of France (the Colonial power in Algeria).

 Ibn Badis was also influenced by the thoughts and outlook of the pan-Islamic reformers Jamal al-Din al-Afghani and Muhammad Abduh.
 He was a regular reader of Sayyid Rashid Rida's monthly Al-Manar, and would publish the journal Al Shihab in Algeria, modelled on it.
-He is regarded as an heir to the thought of Rashid Rida and his reformist efforts were part of the wider Salafiyya movements across North Africa.
+He is regarded as an heir to the thought of Rashid Rida and his reformist efforts were part of the wider Salafist and Wahhabi movements across North Africa.

-Pilgrimages and study
+Invention

 At the Zeitouna University

 In 1908, Ben Badis, decided to begin his first trip in order to advance his learning.
 He traveled to Tunis and enrolled at the Zeitouna University, which was, at the time, a great center of learning and knowledge, particularly in the Islamic fields of studies.

 At the Zeitouna University, Ben Badis horizons widened.
 He learned a great deal of the Islamic Sciences and Arabic Language.
 He met many scholars who left an indelible mark on his personality and his knowledge of Islam.
 The teachings of Sheik Mohammed Al-Nakhli convinced him on the need to purge Muslim communities of deviant or incorrect religious practices such as the cult of saints.
 Sheik Muhammed Al-Taher Ben Achour influenced Ben Badis in finding his appreciation of the splendor of the Arabic language.
 With Sheik Al-Bachir Safer, Ben Badis developed an interest in contemporary and past problems of Muslim communities, including finding a response to Western colonialism and dealing with its socioeconomic after-effects.

 In 1912, he was awarded a degree.
 He spent another year at the Zeituna University as a teacher.